-Explanation: The Fast Clone operation cannot be executed because the specified pool is not a virtual capacity pool.
+Explanation: The Fast Clone operation cannot be executed because the specified pool is not a virtual

+capacity pool.

 Measures: Specify a virtual capacity pool.

+speeny a virtual capacity pool.

 The state of disk array monitoring is stop (maintenance).
 Check the status of monitoring, and then try again.